dawidd6/action-download-artifact/README.md

 ## Usage

-> If `commit` or `pr` is not specified then the artifact from the most recent run will be downloaded.
+> If `commit` or `pr` is not specified then the artifact from the most recent completed workflow run will be downloaded.

 ```yaml
 - name: Download artifact